Stargator/dotfile/readme.md

     Cyan:      103-217-240
     White:     242-242-242

-I also like to disable "Allow bold text".
+I also like to disable "Allow bold text" and set scheme to "Gray on black".